 Three of the four studies, which comprised conservatively-managed patients who returned to sport after cast treatment, reported complications[9,10,26].
-These comprised non-union (15-17%)[9,26], delayed surgical intervention for non-union (17%)[26], avascular necrosis (7%)[9], complex regional pain syndrome (4%)[9], malunion (11%)[9], Radioscaphoid Osteoarthritis (4%)[9] and Persistent Radial Border Wrist Pain (50%)[10] (Table 3).
+These comprised non-union (15%-17%)[9,26], delayed surgical intervention for non-union (17%)[26], avascular necrosis (7%)[9], complex regional pain syndrome (4%)[9], malunion (11%)[9], radioscaphoid osteoarthritis (4%)[9] and persistent radial border wrist pain (50%)[10] (Table 3).

 Surgical management: One of the three studies, reporting on patients treated with PSF, reported complications[9].
 These comprised peri-operative breakage of the cannulated screwdriver (7%)[9], symptomatic metalwork (4%)[9] and non-union (4%)[9] (Table 3).

 Three of the five studies, reporting on patients treated with ORIF, reported complications[23,25,28].
-These comprised non-union (8%)[23]; scar sensitivity(6%)[25]; and superficial radial nerve neuropraxia (40%)[28].
+These comprised non-union (8%)[23]; scar sensitivity(6%)[25] and superficial radial nerve neuropraxia (40%)[28].

 Discussion

 The management of scaphoid fractures remains a challenge in the athletic population.
-The findings from our review demonstrate that surgical management offers the best outcome regarding return rates and return times to sport post treatment.
-Not only does conservative management result in significantly lower return rates and return times to sport, it also demonstrates a substantial rate of fracture non-union, which can further impair athletes in their recovery from this injury.
+The findings from our review demonstrate that surgical management offers the best outcome regarding RRS and RTS post treatment.
+Not only does conservative management result in significantly lower RRS and RTS, it also demonstrates a substantial rate of fracture non-union, which can further impair athletes in their recovery from this injury.

-In this review, the methodological quality of studies was lower than that of previous similar systematic reviews looking at return to sports following various fracture types, with a mean Coleman Methodology Score (CMS) of 59.5[16-20].
-Thus, despite the inclusion of two RCTs in this study[9,10], this demonstrates a need for further high-quality research in this area including level one studies.
+In this review, the methodological quality of studies was lower than that of previous similar systematic reviews looking at return to sports following various fracture types, with a mean CMS of 59.5[16-20].
+Thus, despite the inclusion of two randomised controlled trials in this study[9,10], this demonstrates a need for further high-quality research in this area including level one studies.

 The management of scaphoid fractures is dependent on the location and the nature of the fracture.
 Of the recorded fracture types in the review, scaphoid waist fractures (waist, middle third, Herbert B2, Herbert A2) comprised the significant majority, representing 89% of these.
 All fractures types recorded in the review were, however, amenable to either surgical or conservative treatment as acute management: and these were therefore considered suitable for synthesis into the sub-cohorts accordingly.

-From this review, the authors found that conservative management offered a RRS of 90% (88% return rate to pre-injury level of sport) with a mean RTS of 9.6 wk.
+From this review, the authors found that conservative management offered an RRS of 90% (88% return rate to pre-injury level of sport) with a mean RTS of 9.6 wk.
 While this can be considered satisfactory, as compared to figures reported from other fracture types, the return rates and return times were significantly lower compared to those reported from surgical management.
 With this, the rate of non-union from the conservatively-managed cohort was 15%, which again was significantly higher than that for the surgically managed cohort (3%)

-To note, with the conservatively-managed cohort, there were three studies which advocated immediate return to sport following the injury, using cast or splint immobilisation[21,22,27].
+To note, with the conservatively-managed cohort, there were three studies that advocated immediate return to sport following the injury, using cast or splint immobilisation[21,22,27].
 This group demonstrated a non-union rate of 15%, which is likely the result of excessive movement at the fracture site secondary to early return to sporting activities.
-All three studies were published over 30 years ago[21,22,27], and such practice is currently not recommended, for this reason[3].
+All three studies were published over 30 years ago[21,22,27], and such practice is currently not recommended for this reason[3].
 Given that this provided return times of 0 wk for their patients, this considerably skews the “return time” data for the conservatively-managed patients.
 When the return times for the “conservative” cohort are analysed in consideration of this, the mean RTS for the patients who returned to sport following cast treatment was 13.9 wk.
-This is considerably longer than that recorded by the “surgical” cohort (7.3 wk), and so provides further recommendation towards surgical management of these injuries.
+This is considerably longer than that recorded by the “surgical” cohort (7.3 wk) and so provides further recommendation towards surgical management of these injuries.